JessicaRudd/twitter-bot-python-heroku/README.md

-# Twitter Bot Using Python and AWS Lambda
+# Twitter Bot Using Python and Heroku

 ![Python](https://img.shields.io/badge/Python-v3.8.3-brightgreen) ![License](https://img.shields.io/badge/license-MIT-blue) ![contributions welcome](https://img.shields.io/badge/contributions-welcome-brightgreen.svg?style=flat) [![Twitter](https://img.shields.io/twitter/url/https/twitter.com/_dylancastillo.svg?style=social&label=Follow%20%40_dylancastillo)](https://twitter.com/_dylancastillo)

 *This repository was pulled as a template from Dylan Castillo: https://github.com/dylanjcastillo/twitter-bot-python-aws-lambda to start my own Twitter bot project

-This is a simple template you can use to build a twitter bot using Python and an AWS Lambda Function.
-I used it to create [@dereksiversbot](https://twitter.com/dereksiversbot).
+This is a simple template you can use to build a twitter bot using Python and Heroku.
+I used it to create [@RResurgens](https://twitter.com/RResurgens).
 Learn how to make your own [here.](https://dylancastillo.co/how-to-make-a-twitter-bot-for-free/)

 Why build a bot this way?

  1. It's quick and easy
  2. You have full control over the bot's actions
- 3. It only uses services from AWS free tier (but see [limitations](#limitations) first)
+ 3.

 ## Pre-requisites